-We will have 10 in-class quizzes.
+We will have 15 in-class quizzes.
 Quizzes will be given at the end of a class and only test the materials covered during that class.
+Each quiz has 1 point.

-In class midterm is tentatively scheduled on Thursday, April 3.
-Make up exam for certified medical reason only.
+In class midterm is tentatively scheduled on Tuesday, March 17.